exakat/exakat-docs/Reference/Rules/Classes/MakeDefault.rst

 ++++++++++++++++++++++++++++

   Properties may be assigned default values at declaration time.
 Such values may be later modified, if needed.
+Default values will save some instructions in the constructor, and makes the value obvious in the code.

 .. code-block:: php